sagarpatel288/kotlinDSAWithIntellijIdea/docs/generalToDos.md

 * Prerequisites/References.
 * Standard learning format.
+* The need (necessity) that gave the birth to the idea.
+* People that gave the idea.
+* Time taken for the idea.
 * Complexity analysis of 3 cases: Worst, average, best.
   * For the entire data structure + For each method.
   * And if applicable, the amortized cost analysis.